MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/contact-us.md

 ## Contact us for any issues or feedback

 1. For any issues related to certification write to us at support [here][ExtensionsSupportForm].
-1. If you have any issues or feedback regarding your publishing experience via Partner Center, write to us at [ext_dev_support@microsoft.com](mailto:ext_dev_support@microsoft.com).
+1. If you have any issues or feedback regarding your publishing experience using Partner Center, write to us at [ext_dev_support@microsoft.com](mailto:ext_dev_support@microsoft.com).
 1. To feature your extension in a collection on the Edge Add-ons home page - submit a request using [this][CollectionsForm] form.